indiradutta/Singular-Value-Decomposition/README.md

 - The matrix S is a rectangular diagonal matrix with it's diagonal elements as the square root of the eigen values of U or V (both of them have the same eigen values) also          termed as the singular values of matrix A.

-## Application of SVD - Image Compression ##
+## How it works!! ##

 SVD has it's use varying across a wide variety of domains.
-Here, we are using it for Image Compression.
+Here, we are using it for Image Compression for our demonstration purpose.
 Image compression with SVD is a frequently occurring application of this method.
 The image is treated as a matrix of pixels with corresponding color values and is decomposed into smaller ranks that retain only the essential information that comprises the image.

 The method of image compression with singular value decomposition is based on the idea that if the SVD is known, some of the singular values σ are significant while the others are small and not significant.
 Thus, if the significant values are kept and the small values are discarded then only the columns of U and V corresponding to the singular values are used.